Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: The Bose Einstein Condensate (BEC) as a Dark Matter candidate

 The value of $ g_d $ depends on the detailed particle physics of the light scalar particle.
 For QCD axions decoupling soon after the QCD phase transition one has $ g_d \sim 25 $.
 The covariant critical temperature $ T_c $ as well as $ g_c $ are parameters that depend on the BEC state.
-It must be $ g_c < g_d $ (and hence $ T_d < T_c $) in order to have a BEC.

 { 0.3cm}